🌲 Front Range Plant FinderPlant finder

 Is SPANISH PEAKS Foxglove good for the Colorado Front Range?

-Yes.
-SPANISH PEAKS Foxglove is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+Yes, SPANISH PEAKS Foxglove is a well-suited perennial for Colorado's Front Range.

 How big does SPANISH PEAKS Foxglove get?